victorsena19/victorsena19/README.md

-- 👋 Hi, I’m @victorsena19
+- 👋 Hi, I’m Victor Sena
-- 👀 I’m interested in  React JS
+- 👀 I’m interested in Java with Spring
-- 🌱 I’m currently learning Java with Spring
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collab with some company like Dev React.js Junior
 - 📫 How to reach me email victor_sena19@hotmail.com